Plan a Cruise My Trips Port Guides Featured Cruises

 Larnach Castle

-Explore New Zealand's only castle, built in the late 1800s.
-Wander through its historic rooms, learn about its tragic history, and enjoy panoramic views of the Otago Peninsula and harbour from its tower and gardens.
+Explore New Zealand's only castle, built in the late 19th century.
+Wander through its opulent rooms, climb the tower for panoramic views of the Otago Peninsula, and stroll through the beautiful gardens.

 2